 LOOSER TOPS AND SWEATERS (+ UNDERCOVER MAMA CAMIS)

 Lastly, like I said earlier, I wear any of my regular tops that I can pull up easily and wear Undercover Mama camis underneath.
-This includes any of my cotton tees like my Madewell V-neck tees, my twist tees, all of my striped tees, and my flowy printed tees like THIS one and THIS one.
-It also includes my Lush tunics (or the softer and shorter similar Henley version), among other flowy tops I own.
+This includes any of my cotton tees like my Madewell V-neck tees, my twist tees (sold out but you can find similar ones HERE and HERE), all of my striped tees, and my flowy printed tees like THIS one and THIS one.
+It also includes my Lush tunics (or softer and shorter ones like THIS), among other flowy tops I own.

 Between all these options I scarcely ever feel the need to buy nursing-specific clothing apart from undergarments.
 I can more or less wear my regular clothes thanks to Undercover Mama camis, and there is a lot of variety between the different types of button-ups and cross-front clothing.
 The 6 outfits above are what I’ve been wearing and breastfeeding in the last 4 weeks since Ella was born!